Orthotics and Prosthetics Outcomes

 Department of Defense Orthotics and Prosthetics Outcomes Research Program

-The OPORP is providing the information in this pre-announcement to allow investigators time to plan and develop applications.
-FY19 OPORP Program Announcements and General Application Instructions for the following award mechanisms are anticipated to be posted on the Grants.gov website in May 2019.
+The OPORP is providing the information in this pre-announcement to allow investigators time to plan and develop ideas for submission to the anticipated FY20 funding opportunity.
+This pre-announcement should not be construed as an obligation by the Government.
+The FY20 OPORP Program Announcements and General Application Instructions for the following award mechanisms will be posted on the Grants.gov website.
 Pre-application and application deadlines will be available when the Program Announcements are released.
-This pre-announcement should not be construed as an obligation by the government.

-- Orthotic or Prosthetic Device Form: Understand patient outcomes through the analysis and characterization of variables related to the form of currently available clinical options such as device size, shape, material, and/or configurations.
+- Orthoses or Prostheses Form: Optimize patient outcomes through the analysis and characterization of variables related to the form of currently available clinical options such as device size, shape, material, and/or configurations.

-- Orthotic or Prosthetic Device Fit: Understand patient outcomes related to human-device interface and component connection through the analysis of variables in currently available clinical options that facilitate fit-related metrics such as comfort and/or usability.
+- Orthoses or Prostheses Fit: Optimize patient outcomes related to human-device interface through the analysis of variables in currently available clinical options that facilitate fit-related metrics such as comfort and/or usability.

-- Orthotic or Prosthetic Device Function: Understand patient outcomes through the analysis of variables related to currently available device function such as device control, sensors, and passive or active response with respect to activities of daily living and other real-world activities.
+- Orthoses or Prostheses Function: Optimize patient outcomes through the analysis of variables related to currently available device function such as device control, sensors, and passive or active response with respect to activities of daily living and other real-world activities.

 |Award Mechanism||Eligibility||Key Mechanism Elements||Funding|

 |Clinical Research Award||Independent investigators at all academic levels (or equivalent).||

 |Clinical Trial Award||Independent investigators at all academic levels (or equivalent).||